Skylake-dev/Notes/Computer Security/Computer Security.md

     - filter their output (easier)

 #### Recognize rootkits
-- intuition of the sysasmin
+- intuition of the sysadmin
 - post-mortem on a different system
 - cross-layers examination
 - use a trusted computing base.
 The typical way to do it is called *tripwire*: store hashes of the executables on a server or some non-writable media and check against the executables that you have.